 The use of what3words can be especially valuable for new drivers

-Stuttgart, 25 May 2020 – Two professional drivers from DPD Germany, two almost identical Mercedes-Benz Sprinter Vans and what3words teamed up for a special logistics efficiency test in Nagold, Germany.
+Stuttgart.
+Two professional drivers from DPD, two almost identical Mercedes-Benz Sprinter Vans and what3words teamed up for a special logistics efficiency test in Nagold, Germany.
 This test was not about acceleration, optimal cornering or engine performance.
-Instead it aimed to find out whether what3words integrated into the Mercedes-Benz Sprinter on-board navigation system can increase efficiency in parcel delivery.
+Instead it aimed to find out whether what3words integrated into the Mercedes-Benz Sprinter on-board navigation system can increase efficiency in package delivery.
 The test route covered the entire city, and involved around 50 deliveries.
-Impressively, the results showed an efficiency improvement of 15% for the driver using what3words, compared to the driver using a traditional street address-based navigation system.
+Impressively, the results showed an efficiency improvement of 15 percent for the driver using what3words, compared to the driver using a traditional street address-based navigation system.

 The test featured two identical Mercedes-Benz Sprinter, both equipped with MBUX.
 One had its navigation programmed experimentally using predefined what3words addresses for parking locations and delivery entrances.
-Both vans were loaded with 50 parcels and driven by professional delivery drivers from DPD Germany, who were not familiar with the area.
-Both drivers were using the same delivery order based on a real, historical route from DPD Germany.
-The route included inner city and industrial areas and the drop-off points on the route were a combination of 55% B2B customers and 45% B2C customers.
+Both vans were loaded with 50 packages and driven by professional delivery drivers from DPD, who were not familiar with the area.
+Both drivers were using the same delivery order based on a real, historical route from DPD.
+The route included inner city and industrial areas and the drop-off points on the route were a combination of 55 % B2B customers and 45 % B2C customers.
 The routes were driven under everyday conditions in the Nagold delivery area and started at the usual time.
 Both drivers adhered to traffic regulations at all times.

 what3words helps the driver by providing clear and accurate predefined stopping points for the delivery van, ensuring that the driver parks more strategically and reduces their walking distances. what3words integration into the MBUX system ensures that the driver does not need any additional navigation equipment and the data is seamlessly linked to the navigation.

-The test using what3words showed an efficiency gain of around 15%.
+The test using what3words showed an efficiency gain of around 15 percent.
 The driver with what3words was able to end his route more than 30 minutes before his colleague, who used a navigation system with traditional addresses.